stbenjam/stbenjam.github.io/_posts/2018-07-31-smart_home.md

 over 1100kWh - more than double our usage.
 The net metering credits from that production should help in the winter when there's less sun.

-In addition to the solar, I'm on the waitlist for a Powerwall 2.
-It should be here in a month or two, but Tesla is known for being pretty unreliable there.
-I'm hoping it arrives before winter, and the plan is to operate it in backup-only mode, taking over in the event of an occasional power outage.
-With Home Assistant, I'll automate some power conservation strategies like adjusting the thermostat, and turning off power-hungry devices.
+In addition to the solar, I have a Powerwall 2.
+The Powerwall operates in backup mode, and will take over in case of a grid failure, powering the house by battery and available solar.
+Home Assistant sends out notifications, and enacts power conservation measures like adjusting the thermostat, and turning off power-hungry devices.

-For now, I've integrated information about my solar from the SolarEdge API using Home Assistant's REST sensors, which displays nicely on
+I've also integrated information about my solar from the SolarEdge API using Home Assistant's REST sensors, which displays nicely on
 HADashboard:

 <div align="center">